-I called this new approach Stop.
+I called this new teaching approach Stop.
 Look.
 Think!
-It is composed of five principles that aim to encapsulate everything that ‘Stories Around the World’ represents.
-These include the slow, careful exploration of objects using open-ended questions, the development of key critical thinking skills (e.g. observation, reasoning) and the fostering of a community of learners who all feel happy, willing and able to contribute to the discussion taking place.
+It was composed of five principles that aimed to encapsulate everything that ‘Stories Around the World’ represents.
+These included the slow, careful exploration of objects using open-ended questions, the development of key critical thinking skills (e.g. observation, reasoning) and the fostering of a community of learners who all feel happy, willing and able to contribute to the discussion taking place.

 ‘Stories Around the World’ was the first museum programme in the Netherlands to use Visible Thinking and specifically, thinking routines.
 Originally designed for the classroom, these flexible, easy to use, mini-strategies were adapted for use in the Tropenmuseum.
 They provided a structure for student-led discussions and encouraged the exploration of ideas.
 They also helped to spark curiosity and provoke debate about the Tropenmuseum’s collection.
 The Stop.
 Look.
 Think! principles embraced a new way of thinking and learning in the Tropenmuseum.

-After I left the Tropenmuseum, I decided to develop the ideas in the method further which eventually became the Visible Thinking in the Museum method.
+After I left the Tropenmuseum, I decided to develop the ideas in the method further which eventually became the Visible Thinking in the Museum approach.

 What is Visible Thinking in the Museum?

 Whilst I knew that Visible Thinking worked well in the classroom, I knew that there were parts that would need to be adapted for use in informal learning.